 This year, we are proud to partner with a Deaf advisor: Aastrid Evensen.
 We provide the following for performing arts lovers who are Deaf or hard of hearing:

-- vlogs for all DHH friendly shows (on the show page)
+- Vlogs for all DHH friendly shows (on show pages)

 - ASL-interpretation at select performances and events

-- ASL interpretation can be requested for non-performance events, subject to availability
+- ASL interpretation can be requested for non-performance events, subject to availability.
+Request ASL interpretation.

 - Captions or surtitles for select performances